 On Jefferson, either the Powell or Taylor stops will deposit you in the middle of the Wharf action—but Taylor is the stop for the heart of the Wharf—Restaurant Row and the fishing fleet.

-Market Street Railway and the Park are among many groups working to extend historic streetcar service to directly serve the park, and another national park unit beyond at Fort Mason.
+Market Street Railway and the Park are among many groups striving to extend historic streetcar service to directly serve the park, and another national park unit beyond at Fort Mason.

 End to end, the F-line runs six miles each way…and passes through more than 150 years of history.